OpenID4VP Verification Integration Guide

 />

-• Simulate Wallet Scan: Use a mobile wallet app that supports OpenID4VP, or use mock tools to scan the QR code.
+• Use a mobile wallet app that supports OpenID4VP, or mock tools, to scan the generated QR code.

-• Stop the backend or simulate a 500 error.
+• Stop the backend service or simulate a 500 Internal Server Error.

 Component Props